 It’s flexible and can be changed if circumstances change.

-You agree how much the payments should be and when they should be made.
+You agree how much the child maintenance payments should be and when they should be made.
 There’s no official paperwork but you can write down your agreement in case of future disagreement.

 For example, you could both agree that the paying parent pays: